Political Science

 The honors seminar director provides general direction for the seminar and supervises all students.
 Each student also works with a faculty member in his or her major subfield (American politics, comparative politics, international relations, or political theory) and a teaching assistant.
 The honors seminar meets weekly for part of the year and addresses general issues involved in research and thesis writing, such as how to develop research questions and projects, methodology, sources of evidence, and outlining and drafting long papers.
 The sessions are also used for group discussions of students’ research and thesis presentations.
 Students are also expected to meet periodically with the supervising professor and preceptor.

-Students who wish to apply to the Honors Program must notify the department in writing by the end of the spring semester of the junior year.
+Students who wish to apply to the Honors Seminar must notify the department in writing by the end of the spring semester of the junior year.
 Please check the department website for the official deadline.
 Normally no more than 10% of graduating majors receive departmental honors in a given academic year.
 Applicants are required to have already completed the methods requirement for the major.

-Students who are not accepted into the honors seminar or who decide after the application deadline that they would like to write an honors thesis may take one or two semesters POLS UN3901 INDEPENDENT RESEARCH I and POLS UN3902 INDEPENDENT RESEARCH II in order to write a thesis to submit for honors consideration.
+Students who are not accepted into the honors seminar or who decide after the application deadline that they would like to write an honors thesis may take one or two semesters POLS UN3901 Independent Research I and POLS UN3902 Independent Research II in order to write a thesis to submit for honors consideration.
 Any member of the department's full-time faculty may sponsor independent study courses.
 Part-time faculty are not obligated to sponsor these courses.

-For registration information and more details about this process, students should contact the Academic Affairs Coordinator.
-Note that most honors theses are about 75 pages in length.
-All theses must be submitted along with a confidential assessment of the paper by the supervising instructor in order to be considered for departmental honors.
 Students who choose this path must also complete all the requirements for the major and maintain a minimum major GPA of 3.6.
 Theses are due in late March or early April, and decisions about departmental honors are announced in May.

 The Department of Political Science administers the following prizes and awards.
 Unless otherwise noted, students do not play an active part in the nomination process.
 Rather, faculty members nominate students at their own discretion.
 Departmental prizes are reserved for political science majors.